Skip to main content

 Fresh Passion Fruit Juice

 Freshly squeezed passion fruit juice, tart and refreshing.
-Uganda produces exceptional passion fruits.
-Often sweetened slightly, served chilled.
-Found at restaurants and juice stands.
+Uganda grows very good passion fruit, and the juice is usually sweetened a little and served chilled at restaurants and juice stands.

 juiceCold